Bernouillle/Hello-World/README.md

 New Repository

 # new stuff incoming
-i´m really hyped.
+I will use GitHub to upload a few projects made by me for my portfolio. i´m really hyped.
 Let´s get this thing started!